maxbre/git_how_to/git_how_to.md

 the need of such a distinction for the file status (tracked vs. untracked) is a "safe rule" to avoid committing in the snapshot files that were not intended to be included (with the term snapshot it is here intended a certain "picture" of some file configuration of a given repository)

-the figure is freely inspired by: *"Pro Git"*  by Scott Chacon
+the figure is freely reinterpreted from: *"Pro Git"*  by Scott Chacon

 *****